This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 Rm 19 Tillicoultry Primary School

-The teacher will arrange to discuss with you whether a formal assessment of the child's needs would be helpful.
+The teacher will discuss with you whether a formal referral is necessary.

-Schools within Clackmannanshire Council should complete the appropriate staged intervention documentation.
-Referrals can also be made by parents, Family Centres, and medical professions.
+Schools and nurseries should complete the appropriate staged intervention documentation ie GIRFEC forms 1 and 2 and submit to the above address.
+Referrals are also accepted from parents, Family Centres, and medical professionals.